AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 AEM Guides provides an easy way of creating authoring templates.
 As a system administrator, you can use the Web Editor to create authoring templates from scratch.
 You can then add the new template in the global profile or assign it to a specific folder using the folder-specific profile.

-Perform the following steps to create a custom authoring template:
+Perform the following steps to create a custom authoring template for Cloud Service and On-premise:

 1. Log into Adobe Experience Manager as an administrator.